bytecodealliance/wasmtime/cranelift/docs/compare-llvm.rst

 generated.
 There is a lot of overlap between different ISAs, so for example the :cton:inst:`iadd_imm` instruction is used by every ISA that can add an immediate integer to a register.
-A simple RISC ISA like RISC-V can be defined with only shared instructions, while an Intel ISA needs a number of specific instructions to model addressing modes.
+A simple RISC ISA like RISC-V can be defined with only shared instructions, while x86 needs a number of specific instructions to model addressing modes.

 Undefined behavior